 Dr Caitlin Vincent is a Lecturer in Creative Industries and the Head of Arts and Cultural Management at The University of Melbourne.
 Areas of expertise include cultural labour, opera, and digital performance.
 Dr. Vincent has co-authored several high-impact industry reports, including “The status of women in the Canadian arts and cultural industries: Research review 2010-2018” for the Ontario Arts Council, and has published across digital performance, theatrical scenography, gender studies, cultural labour, and public diplomacy.
 Her monograph, Digital scenography in opera in the twenty-first century, was published by Routledge in 2021.

-A classically-trained soprano and acclaimed opera librettist, Dr. Vincent has been commissioned by the Kennedy Center (Washington, D.C.), the Schubert Club of Minnesota (Minneapolis), the University of Connecticut (Storrs), and Carnegie Hall (New York), amongst others.
+A classically-trained soprano and acclaimed opera librettist, Dr. Vincent has been commissioned by Washington National Opera (Washington, D.C.), the Schubert Club of Minnesota (Minneapolis), and the University of Connecticut (Storrs), amongst others.
 From 2009 to 2014, she was the Artistic Director of The Figaro Project (Baltimore, USA), a non-profit, grassroots opera company dedicated to presenting opera in accessible and affordable ways.
 Dr. Vincent holds degrees from Harvard University, Johns Hopkins University, and Deakin University, and is an affiliate researcher of RMIT University’s Centre for People, Organisation and Work (CPOW).